What to Eat on 1500 Calories a Day (Full Day of Eating)

 The Bottom Line

-Use our Macro Calculator to confirm whether 1500 calories is the right target for your body — and to get a personalised protein, carb, and fat split that matches your goals.
+Use our Macro Calculator to confirm 1,500 is right for your body and get a personalised macro split.

 Ready to get your numbers?